Diffraction-free natural optical skyrmions and their subwavelength confinement around vortices: Results

 \subsection{Non-diffracting natural skyrmions}

 The transverse and axial fields constitute a transverse-axial (TA) polarization texture around the phase singularity.
-Since the transverse polarization is uniform, the TA polarization is fully determined by a single, complex scalar field, the quotient $\psi_z/\psi_\perp$, that contains the information of the relative phases and amplitudes of the transverse and axial fields, as in the original Poincaré's description of transverse polarization~\cite{poincare1889theorie}, here adapted to TA polarization.
+Since the transverse polarization is uniform, the TA polarization is fully determined by a single, complex scalar field, the quotient $\psi_z/\psi_\perp$, that contains all the information on the relative phases and amplitudes of the transverse and axial fields, as in the original Poincaré's description of transverse polarization~\cite{poincare1889theorie}, here adapted to TA polarization.
 The quotient

 actually defines a skyrmionic polarization texture of TA polarization.
 By virtue of the $1/r$ factor and the $\phi$ phase, all axial-transverse amplitude ratios and phase differences are uniquely and monotonically covered in any transversal plane $z$.
-Noticeably, the skyrmion structure implicit in this quotient is independent of $z$ and the vortex beam scaling $w$, i.e., has a fixed structure that depends only on the OAM $\ell$, SAM $\sigma_z$, and the wavelength, and does not change on propagation.
-Even if the transversal and axial components diffract and attenuate, the skyrmion structure itself is non-diffracting.
+Noticeably, the polarization texture implicit in this quotient is independent of $z$ and the vortex beam scaling $w$, i.e., has a fixed structure that depends only on the OAM $\ell$, SAM $\sigma_z$, and the wavelength, and does not change on propagation.
+Even if the transversal and axial components diffract and attenuate, the skyrmionic polarization texture itself is non-diffracting.
+Previous research has predicted the existence of polarization features associated with the axial field around the phase singularity of Laguerre-Gauss beams that present non-diffracting behavior~\cite{afanasev2023nondiffractive}.

-It should be clear that the skyrmion does not comprise all possible polarization states in 4D space~\cite{marco2022optical}, but instead all possible TA polarization states in a 2D subspace associated with the uniform transverse polarization defined by $\sigma_z$.
+It should be clear that the skyrmion does not comprise all possible polarization states in 4D space~\cite{marco2022optical}, but all possible TA polarization states in a 2D subspace associated with the uniform transverse polarization defined by $\sigma_z$.
 More precisely, the polarization pattern has the associated TA Stokes parameters